eunomia-bpf/eunomia-bpf/README.md

 You can have multiple `eBPF` program in a single `WASM` module.

 See [ewasm](ewasm) for details.
+In fact, `ewasm` library only exports a few functions from `eunomia-bpf` library to the `VM`, so you can replace the `WASM` runtime with your own easily.

 For example, you can run an eBPF program with a WASM module for an URL:

 ```bash
 $ sudo ./ecli run https://eunomia-bpf.github.io/eunomia-bpf/sigsnoop/app.wasm